A Spring Wedding at Edes House, Chichester

 An Intimate Spring Wedding at Edes House and The White Horse, Chilgrove

-As a Hampshire wedding photographer, I’m always honoured to capture love stories that are full of heart and character.
-This beautiful, intimate and emotional wedding began in the heart of Chichester and carried on into the rolling hills of the South Downs.
-It was one I’ll never forget.
+As a wedding photographer, I’m always honoured to capture love stories that are full of heart and character.
+This beautiful, intimate and hugely emotional wedding began in the heart of Chichester and carried on into the rolling hills of the South Downs.
+It’s one I’ll never forget.

 Spring wedding vibes